Updated: 24 May 2023 & medically reviewed by Hailey Shafir

 Teletherapy and online counseling

 Online and telephone forms of counseling have become increasingly popular, especially in the wake of COVID.
-While not applicable for everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.
+While not applicable to everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.

-Finding cocaine addiction treatment near me
+Finding cocaine addiction treatment

 Thousands of Americans are struggling with cocaine addiction and only a handful of those get the help they need to quit.
 Those who do get help from dedicated cocaine treatment centers and rehab are able to face the hardships of withdrawal and detox in a safe location, as well as being given the tools to cope with long-term recovery.